So you want to be an angel investor?

 As a starting point, a portfolio should have a minimum of 30 companies.
 A more robust portfolio would aim to have 100.
-This strategy might not be for everyone.
-But the more quality private investments you make, the better your chances.
+The more quality private investments you make, the better your chances.

 And investing over an extended period will always work to an investor’s advantage.
-For example, it is not prudent to make all your early stage investments in just one year and then wait for them to mature over the five to 10 years that follow.
+For example, it is not prudent to make all your early-stage investments in just one year and then wait for them to mature over the 5–10 years that follow.

 Technology is advancing so quickly, it is important to get exposure to new companies that are working with the most advanced technology every year.

-We can think of our investments in “cohorts” made each year over a span of years.
+We can think of our investments in “cohorts” as annual investments made over a span of years.

 Venture Capital-Like Returns for Everyday Investors